 I just spoke with a man who desperately wants out of his marriage, and has for years.
 But his wife is basically starving herself to death.
 She had a legitimate medical condition that caused her to lose weight, and she used it to keep her husband close.
 She used it to make him attentive toward her.
 The medical condition is gone but she insists she still has all those same symptoms as if it was still happening.
 She is trying to trap him to be attentive toward her.
 She has succeeded in part of it, he certainly feels trapped.
 To this man, I said, “I cannot help her, I can only help you.”
 It is the help seeker that is a willing student.

 True happiness and peace is granted to those willing to look within themselves and then shed some light on their inner secrets, regrets, and hidden shame.
-Expose yourself to truth.
+Seeking true happiness after divorce means exposing yourself to truth.
 Once you start living a life anchored in truth, it will truly set you free.
 You no longer worry people will find out you were a fraud, pretending to be what you aren’t.

 Living life in lies, blame, shame, and victimhood only perpetuates more of those things.
 Hiding in the darkness will only make you feel more alone.
 For those who do rise up, overcome, and become willing students, I celebrate you.